 The most challenging thing has been visibility.
 Kinara Park Kids brings value to our community in many ways, but that means nothing if no one knows we exist.
 We are grateful for the social media marketing firm that is helping change this (Parris Gray, CEO & Co-Founder of I Use DMP).
 Also, we are very excited about SHOPPE Black for an opportunity to make ourselves known in the marketplace!

 What advice do you have for aspiring entrepreneurs?

 You have to have some stick-with-it!
 Owning your own business is like farming versus landscaping–delayed gratification versus immediate gratification.
-For example, landscaping is when you see the weeds and overgrown lawn, get the lawn mower and weed wacker, and in a very short time, everything is neat and tidy and looks wonderful.
-Of course it grows back, but not for a few weeks.
-When it does, you get out the lawn mower and weed wacker and repeat the process.
+For example, landscaping is when you see the weeds and overgrown lawn, get the lawnmower and weed wacker, and in a very short time, everything is neat and tidy and looks wonderful.
+Of course, it grows back, but not for a few weeks.
+When it does, you get out the lawnmower and weed wacker and repeat the process.

 Being an entrepreneur means touching your business daily.
 It is waking up before the sun rises and going to bed after it sets.
-If you were on a farm, you would have to be mindful of seasons, weather patterns, critters, soil pH, seed quality and timing for harvest.
+If you were on a farm, you would have to be mindful of seasons, weather patterns, critters, soil pH, seed quality, and timing for harvest.

-For your business, this means being aware of all parts of your business, including product quality, scaling, branding, pricing, delivery, marketing, accounting, etc. I would tell aspiring entrepreneurs to make sure your “Why?” is big enough to last the full journey.
+For your business, this means being aware of all parts of your business, including product quality, scaling, branding, pricing, delivery, marketing, accounting, etc. I would tell aspiring entrepreneurs to make sure their “Why?” is big enough to last the full journey.
 If you’re going through the desert, you don’t take two water bottles.
 You will need to plan for time and obstacles.
 This owning-your-own-business stuff is not for the faint of heart.
 Brace yourself and get to work.